22 october 2019, Utrecht, Stadium Galgenwaard

 Liss and Microdata projects

 ODISSEI offers several discounts and calls to employees of its member organisations who use Microdata or the LISS panel.
 Katya Ivanova (UvA), Kim Stienstra (UU) and Perline Demange (VU) will explain their work with the Microdata Access Grant.
-Anouk Smeekes (UU) and Abu Aysolmaz (MU) will elaborate on their free time using the LISS panel.
+Anouk Smeekes (UU) and Banu Aysolmaz (MU) will elaborate on their free time using the LISS panel.

 Panel session – Future directions of social sciences

 A revolution is going on in the social sciences.
 On the one hand, there is the rapidly increasing amount of data and the emergence of supercomputing.
 On the other hand, there are complex societal challenges like an aging population, climate change and increasing social inequalities.
 How do the social sciences deal with these developments?
-Frank Takes (Leiden University, University of Amsterdam), Chantal Kemner (Utrecht University) and Sophie de Broe (director Centre for Big Data Statistics) will discuss this.
+Frank Takes (Leiden University, University of Amsterdam), Chantal Kemner (Utrecht University) and Sofie de Broe (director Centre for Big Data Statistics) will discuss this.